-Office of Parks, Recreation and Historic Preservation by archaeologists Arnold Pickman and Rebecca Yamin.
+Water Pollution Control Project.
+It was reported to the New York State Office of Parks, Recreation and Historic Preservation by archaeologists Arnold Pickman and Rebecca Yamin.
 This site is described as lithic scatter (Pickman 1989: personal communication) and is designated "R" on Figure 2 and Table 1.

 Yet another site found during the search for prehistoric resources near the development is known as the Kreischerville "Indian Fields" site, which is located approximately 1.9 miles northwest of the project area.
-This site was originally reported by the former New York State Archaeologist, A.C.
-Parker, who described it as a series of "Indian Fields" from Sandy Brook to Kreischerville (Parker 1922:682).
+This site was originally reported by Parker, who described it as a series of "Indian Fields" from Sandy Brook to Kreischerville (Parker 1922:682).
 The New York State Museum lists this site as numbers 771 and 4603, and describes it as "traces of occupation."
 The site was again identified during a 1977 archaeological survey.
 Rebecca Yamin, an archaeologist on that survey described it as a surface scatter (Yamin 1987: personal communication).
-The Kreischerville "Indian Fields" site is designated "T" in Table 1 and Figure 2.
+The Kreischerville "Indian Fields" site is designated "I" in Table 1 and Figure 2.